 This verse begins the body of the letter; verses 1 and 2 were the salutation.
 This paragraph (Paul’s prayer for the saints) runs from verse 3 to 11.

 Paul began his prayer with thanksgiving.
 Whenever a group was worthy of his thanks, he began this way.
 There was only one group of churches for which Paul did not thank God–the Galatians.
 He just could not bring himself to thank God for them because of their doctrinal error.

 “upon every remembrance of you”

 However, many of us have a testimony whereby people say, “I don’t know what I did to have that person come across my path!
 I thank God that I can forget that person!”
-Every believer is a blessing or a curse, a wing or a weight, an asset or a liability.
+Every believer is a blessing or a curse, a wing or a weight, an asset, or a liability.
 We either help people in their Christian life or hinder them.

 Remembering brought no regrets for Paul; he had only blessed memories.
-Do you have a capacity to give thanks?
+Do you have the capacity to give thanks?
 Do you thank God for your church?
 Do you thank God for individuals in your church?

 “Upon” does not mean “at.”
 Paul did not thank God at every remembrance of the Philippians.
 It means “on the basis of.”
 That is, the Philippians formed the basis for Paul’s thanksgiving.

 There were unpleasant memories in Philippi if Paul cared to dwell on them–the rage of the masters of the girl set free from demons and the conduct of the city officials and populace toward Paul.
-Currently two women were locked in a bitter battle (4:2).
+Currently, two women were locked in a bitter battle (4:2).
 Paul chose not to remember the petty irritations.
 Gratitude springs out of what we choose to think about.
 A typical fault of the believer is to fail to thank God for the common courtesies and favors of life.

 “every remembrance of you”